shera-bhai/facerec/README.md

 ## Contributing

-Feel free to contribute to the development of this Calculator.
+Feel free to contribute to the development of this FaceRec Attendance System.
 Fork the repository and submit a pull request.

 ## Developer